clue/php-readline-react/README.md

 ## Quickstart example

-Once [installed](#install), you can use the following code to fetch package information from packagist.org:
+Once [installed](#install), you can use the following code to present a prompt in a CLI program:

 ```php
 $readline = new Readline($loop, 'demo > ');